 The following materials are required for mold casting of wood epoxy resin:

 - Molds made of silicone, which are available in a wide range of sizes and shapes in the relevant trade.
-These molds are suitable for a quick start in creative projects, as the selected piece of wood is simply placed in position in the mold and poured into liquid wood resin.
+These molds are suitable for a quick start in creative projects, as the selected piece of wood is simply placed in position in the mold and the liquid wood resin is poured in.

-Tip: For molding with resin, it is very important that the manufacturer’s instructions regarding the maximum layer thickness are observed for each individual casting process.
-If necessary, several layers can be poured on top of each other, whereby it is important that the previous layer has hardened in each case, but not yet fully cured.
+Tip: For molding with resin, it is very important that you observe the manufacturer’s instructions regarding the maximum layer thickness for each individual casting process.
+If necessary, you can pour several layers on top of each other, whereby it is important that the previous layer has hardened in each case, but not yet fully cured.

 After Hardening: Sanding Resin

 The sanding that is sometimes necessary after curing is not much fun for many creative artists.
-For a really perfect end result, this step is nevertheless very important for all the project variants presented.
-At this point, however, it pays off if the work has been done very precisely beforehand: Then the amount of work involved in sanding is sometimes very limited.
+For a really perfect end result, this step may nevertheless be very important for all the project variants presented.
+At this point, however, it pays off if the work has been done very precisely beforehand: Then the amount of work involved in sanding is sometimes very little.

 For most products, epoxy resin sanding should be carried out between 48 and 72 hours after the casting process.
 Once the resin has completely hardened, the sanding work can be quite tedious because of the very hard surface.
 However, it is still possible to sand the surfaces later.
-Basically the following procedure should be followed when sanding epoxy resin:
+The following basic procedure should be followed when sanding epoxy resin:

 - When sanding, work your way from a relatively coarse grain (80 grit) to a fine grain (2000 grit).
-In this way you can use the finer grit to remove the sanding marks of the coarser grit for a more polished look.
+In this way, you can use the finer grit to remove the sanding marks of the coarser grit for a more polished look.

-- Smaller workpieces with an epoxy resin content can certainly be ground by hand.
+- Smaller workpieces with epoxy resin can be sanded by hand.
 However, all larger surfaces are better finished with a suitable eccentric sander.